michd/mmpd/docs/config.md

 # Configuration

-**Note: At this time, none of what's documented in here is documented yet, in that there isn't even a configuration file loading facility.
+**Note: At this time, none of what's documented in here is implemented yet, in that there isn't even a configuration file loading facility.
 It is documented here mainly as a specification to work towards with the implementation, after which it will serve as part of the manual.**

 ---

 MIDI-Macro-Pad is configured with a single JSON file specifying events and conditions that need to happen in order to run specified actions.

 At the top level, the file has two properties, and looks like this:
 ```json